-Top 1% income share, equal-split adults.
-Pre-tax national income share held by a given percentile group.
-Pre-tax national income is the sum of all pre-tax personal income flows accruing to the owners of the production factors, labor and capital, before taking into account the operation of the tax/transfer system, but after taking into account the operation of pension system.
+The pre-tax national income is the sum of all pre-tax personal income flows accruing to the owners of the production factors, labor and capital, before taking into account the operation of the tax/transfer system, but after taking into account the operation of pension system.

 The central difference between personal factor income and pre-tax income is the treatment of pensions, which are counted on a contribution basis by factor income and on a distribution basis by pre-tax income.
 The population is comprised of individuals over age 20.
 The base unit is the individual (rather than the household) but resources are split equally within couples.

 Min.
 Year:1946 Max.
-Year: 2019 N: 174 n: 5332 \overline{N} : 72 \overline{T} : 31 http://hdr.undp.org/en/data
+Year: 2021 N: 178 n: 7388 \overline{N} : 97 \overline{T} : 42

-4.68 United Nations Development Program
+4.70 United Nations Development Program